JorgeGuty/JorgeGuty/README.md

 ## 🤝 Open to Collaborations

 I'm always excited to work on innovative projects that push technological boundaries.
 If you have an interesting idea or want to collaborate, let's connect!
+For freelance work, I'm available for a couple hours a day.

 ---